Aid to education

 In 2015, JICA issued a new position paper on education cooperation to guide its work in the sector for the next five years.

-With this position paper, JICA plans to focus on four priority areas:
+With this position paper, JICA focuses on four priority areas:

 - Quality education for learning improvement